ShahrearMSf/betterlinks/README.txt

 - Enhance your affiliate marketing strategies
 - Manage your links directly in Gutenberg & Elementor
 - Manage your tags and check the performance of your links associated to each tag
+- Manage your Categories and check the performance of your links associated to each Category
 - Reduce link load time with optimized queries
 - Monitor marketing campaigns with UTM Builder
 - Prevent bot traffic and clicks with Bot Blocker